CTP Faculty 2013/2014

 Jessica Epting's goal is to create and inspire a love for ballet in all of her students while promoting a high standard of excellence.
 In her classes students learn classical ballet including all the French terminology, and ballet history.
 Miss J’s students learn that challenging themselves both physically and mentally is one of the many joys of ballet and dance!
 In 1995, she founded En L’Air Dance Academy in Omaha, where she served as the director and master teacher for six years.
 She has served as a principal faculty member teaching classical ballet at Omaha Academy of Ballet (Omaha, NE), Metropolitan Ballet Theater (Rockville, MD), Ballet Royale Academy (Columbia, MD), NewDance (Rye, NY), Ballet Hispanico (New York, NY) and The D’Valda and Sirico Dance Centre (Fairfield, CT).
 She is currently on the teaching staff at The Boden Performing Arts Center (New York, NY).

 Hannah Frederick is a native of Minneapolis, Minnesota.
 She grew up training intensly at the Dance Shoppe in Plymouth.
-She was the coach of the state champion, Chaska High School Dance Team.
-Hannah has been based out of New York City for the past four years.
-She is an up and coming choreographer and performer, specializing in contemporary, lyrical, technical and stylized jazz.
 Since moving to New York, she has been studying at the, ever prestigious, Broadway Dance Center in several of their professional programs, including the Intern Scholarship Program.
 Shortly after interning, Hannah had the privilege of working with Calen Kurka and Chris Hale in their contemporary training program :Pushing Progress.

 Hannah has recently performed in several choreographers festivals including Sirens After Dark and Sybarite.
 Most recently, she performed in the opening gala for Broadway Dance Center's renovation unveiling.
 Hannah has worked for the renowned company, Just For Kix, for the past 4 years and most recently spent the summer traveling the Mid-west teaching and choreographing.
 Hannah has taught and choreographed for countless studios, high school dance teams, and college dance teams in New York, New Jersey, Minnesota, Iowa, Wisconsin, North Dakota, Kansas, and Florida.